 How to use fluent devices?

 As an element that repeats across visuals and drives creativity each time, fluent devices have endless application possibilities.
 But before we start to think about how to use it, we need to change the question from how to where.
-Initially we need to define places in the visual communication where we can work with fluent devices.
-This is the starting point where we can think how we can use it and what we want to achieve with that.
+Initially, we need to define places in the visual communication where we can work with fluent devices.
+This is the starting point where we can think about how we can use it and what we want to achieve with that.

 A good example of how to utilize fluent devices is one of our latest projects for Websupport.
 The goal of this “tech” company is to incorporate easiness into their communication.
 Therefore we created a simple and friendly mascot called Cary Webson.